Jimmy Breslin is celebrated in 'The Man Who Told the Truth'

 During the late '80s and early '90s, New York Newsday was home to a pair of the best working columnists in the city, and maybe the whole country.
 One's style was quiet, incisive, sinuous.
 The other's was gruff, direct, outsize.
 But together they romped through the five boroughs, and occasionally (admittedly, rarely) Long Island demanding truth and justice.

 Much happened over those 88 years, and Esposito, who lives part-time in Hampton Bays, gets right to it.
 There were thousands of columns, 16 (or so) books, and a late-night TV show.
 Along with Tom Wolfe, Breslin was present at the birth of "New Journalism."
-Breslin also tried to get New York City to secede when he ran for mayor along with Norman Mailer as city council president in 1969.
+Breslin also tried to get New York City to secede when Norman Mailer and he unsuccessfully ran for mayor and city council president, respectively, in 1969.

 But the daily grind was his calling.
 His columns championed the poor, downtrodden and forgotten.
 There seemed to be just as many about mobsters, goons, con men and other assorted crooks.
 His columns on Son of Sam were worldwide sensations.
 Another — about the man who dug JFK's grave — is still taught in journalism school.
 Among the Daily News columns that got him a Pulitzer in 1986 was one about a single man dying from a disease few then knew about, fewer understood — AIDS.